 Publications and Prizes

-Blood Orange Review, Fourteen Hills, New Plains Review, Phantom Seed, SoMa Literary Review, Sunsets and Silencers, Survivor Chronicles, The Citron Review, The Coachella Review, The Sylvan Echo, The Whistling Fire, Two Hawks Quarterly, Weave Magazine, Word Riot
+Blood Orange Review, Diverse Voices Quarterly, Extract(s), Fourteen Hills, Marco Polo Arts Mag, New Plains Review, Phantom Seed, Prairie Wolf Press Review, Revolution House, Salon, Sensitive Skin, SoMa Literary Review, sPARKLE & bLINK, Sunsets and Silencers, Survivor Chronicles, The Citron Review, The Coachella Review, The Sylvan Echo, The Whistling Fire, Two Hawks Quarterly, Weave Magazine, Word Riot